oliviawestmacottssw/SSW.Rules.Content/rules/communication---do-you-know-how-to-take-feedbackcriticism-the-3-as/rule.md

 ---

-​​Brian Harry said in [his blog](https://blogs.msdn.microsoft.com/bharry/2017/08/18/taking-feedback/):
+Brian Harry said in [his blog](https://blogs.msdn.microsoft.com/bharry/2017/08/18/taking-feedback/):

 "Examples – When giving feedback, it’s often useful to use examples.
 Examples help make the feedback concrete.
 But, don’t allow the conversation to turn into a refutation of every example.
 I've been in conversations where the person I'm talking with wants to go through every example I have and explain why my interpretation is wrong.
 Be open to being wrong but don’t let it turn into point/counterpoint.
 Examples are only examples to support your feedback."